Bibbeep/Bibbeep/README.md

 ## 🚀 About Me
 - 🌍 Based in **Pontianak, West Borneo, Indonesia**
-- 🔍 Seeking internship and work opportunities to contribute to **innovative software development solutions**
+- 🔍 Seeking internship and job opportunities to contribute to **innovative software development solutions**
 - 💡 Always learning and exploring the latest technologies in Back-End Development

 ---